CalGreen for Walnut Creek

 There are some jurisdictions that, perhaps, go a little over-board with sustainable design.
 Then there are those that don’t seem to make any effort towards green and sustainable construction.
 Walnut Creek falls into the latter.

-As of November 11, 2021, the city has not even updated their published CalGreen Code checklist to the 2019 CalGreen Code!
+The city has not even updated their published CalGreen Code checklist to the 2022 CalGreen Code.
 Click here for the link to the city’s website where the checklist is published.
 Scroll down to the heading Policy Statements and Code Interpretations and click on the link titled “Residential CalGreen Code Checklist (IB-035).”
 Here is a copy of the checklist.
 Note that the date on it is June 9, 2017, placing under the 2016 Green Building Standards Code.
 The code had significant changes in 2019 and these changes are not incorporated into the checklist.

 If you, or your architect, are following this checklist I can guarantee your project will not be in compliance with the current State of California Building Code requirements!
 This is a simple fact, and one that can cost a home owner a significant amount of money in change orders at the end of the project.